 Museum of Newport History © Daniel Case

 Museum of Newport HistoryVisitors interested in history will find the Museum of Newport History an excellent place to begin a sojourn in the city.
-The museum offers a comprehensive overview utilising the decorative arts, artefacts of everyday life, graphics, old photographs and audio-visual programmes to bring the past to life.
-The museum is maintained by the Newport Historical Society and is housed in a restored 1772 building in Thames Street (off Touro Street).
-Highlights are an interactive computer tour of Newport's historic district and a video tour of historic Bellevue Avenue presented on board a reproduction 1890s omnibus.
+The museum offers a comprehensive overview utilising the decorative arts, artefacts of everyday life, graphics, old photographs, and audio-visual programmes to bring the past to life.
+The Newport Historical Society maintains the museum housed in a restored 1772 building in Thames Street, off Touro Street.
+Highlights are an interactive computer tour of Newport's historic district and a video tour of historic Bellevue Avenue presented onboard a reproduction of an 1890s omnibus.

 National Museum of American Illustration © Erikb02809